-The story tells of a young woman admitting to have blackouts, fearing they are getting worse.
+The story tells of a young woman admitting to having blackouts, fearing they are getting worse.
 She is believed to suffer from multiple personalities, as a result of severe abuse at the hands of her mother, whom the psychiatrist, Cornelia B. Wilbur, believes was schizophrenic.
 The movie Sibyl is based upon author Flora Rheta Schreiberthe's novel and fictionalized version of the life story of Shirley Ardell Mason, an American psychiatric patient, claimed to have suffered multiple personality disorder.
-The novel Sibyl, was in it's turn based largely on the alleged actual accounts of psychiatric treatment that Shirley Ardell Mason underwent, documented by American psychiatrist Cornelia B. Wilbur.
+The novel Sibyl, was in its turn based largely on the alleged actual accounts of psychiatric treatment that Shirley Ardell Mason underwent, documented by American psychiatrist Cornelia B. Wilbur.
 Numerous psychiatrists, both contemporary and more recent, have strongly contested the diagnosis.
 Written by

 21 of 25 people found this review helpful.

 Was this review helpful to you?